armory/documentation/_spinnaker_install_admin_guides/add-kubernetes-account.md

 ### Get the tool

 First, obtain the tool.
-Go to https://github.com/armory/spinnaker-tools/releases, and downloaded the latest release for your operating system (OSX and Linux available).
+Go to https://github.com/armory/spinnaker-tools/releases, and download the latest release for your operating system (OSX and Linux available).
 You can also use curl:

 ```bash
 # If you're not already in the directory